 In August, I am returning to the United States after almost five years abroad to begin a graduate program at the School of International and Public Affairs (SIPA) at Columbia University in New York.
 I’m pumped about starting this program (Masters in Public Administration - Development Practice) and also deeply saddened to leave all my friends and colleagues here.
 Both tears of joy and tears of sorrow will surely be shed.
 My gratitude to everyone for your support and prayers during these past transformative and challenging five years!

-Bethany Waggoner serves as a Global Service Co-worker (Long-term Volunteer) with the Middle East Council of Churches in Beirut.
-Her appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, and your special gifts.
+Bethany Waggoner serves with the Middle East Council of Churches in Lebanon.
+Her appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, WOC, OGHS, and your special gifts.